 - d.
-After the ADA Compliance Coordinator receives the Request Form and the required documentation, they will engage the student or applicant in an interactive process to determine what accommodations may be reasonable. - e.
+After the ADA Compliance Coordinator receives the Request Form and the required documentation, they will engage the student or applicant in an interactive process to determine reasonable accommodations. - e.
 If the student or applicant is denied the requested accommodation, they may file a grievance using the Grievance Process below.
 They also may file a complaint with the U.S. Department of Education's Office for Civil Rights or a similar state entity. - f.
-The Institute will make appropriate arrangements to ensure that disabled persons are provided other accommodations, if required, to participate in this grievance process.
+The Institute will make appropriate arrangements to ensure disabled individuals are provided other accommodations, if required, to participate in this grievance process.
 The ADA Compliance Coordinator will be responsible for such arrangements.